 A practical way to calculate is as follows: Re=Rf+Rp, where

-How to calculate terminal value
+How to calculate the terminal value

-To calculate the terminal value in the discounted cash flow valuation, there are two different ways which have to be applied in different cases:
+To calculate the terminal value in discounted cash flow valuation, there are two different ways which have to be applied in different cases:

 In order to calculate the terminal value using exit multiples, it is essential to have knowledge of the sector in which the company operates, market development and the ability to find the variables that are really related to the final valuation, since in many sectors, such as the technology sector, EBITDA multiples can distort the final valuation and wrongly undervalue or overvalue the real valuation of the company.
-In other words, it is necessary to use multiples that really influence the valuation of the company, which differs in each sector or economic cycle that the company is going through.
+In other words, it is necessary to use multiples that really influence the valuation of the company, which differs in each sector or economic cycle that the company is experiencing.